trevorkwan/Riversol-Data-Science-MDS-Capstone-Project/README.md

 # Classification Modeling for Riversol

-This is a model to predict whether or not a sample taker will become a paying customer in the furture.
+This is a model to predict whether or not a sample taker will become a paying customer in the future.
 After running the following step by step, you will get an extra column called "buy_pred" that contains True/False prediction based on the 8 features.

 # Usage
 #### Prerequisite